git-gd/liftoff-assignments/P2-Project_Outline/README.md

 - Bootstrap
 - JavaScript
 ### What I'll Have to Learn
-- How to implement group-based access control
+- How to implement role-based authorization
 - How to connect to and use SMS/Email API
 - How to connect to and use tax and shipping rate API
 ### Project Tracker